markusmo3/oth-dmdb-restaurant/README.md

 This repository contains the necessary files to run Jupyter Notebooks under Docker.
 Just run `docker-compose up` in the root directory or execute the `up.bat` script.

+It also includes a Dockerfile to import the finished deduped data into mongodb, which can be called with `importToMongo.bat`.

 Download and install Docker (Desktop): <https://www.docker.com/products/docker-desktop>

 # Paper